0xFireWolf/RealtekCardReader/Docs/FAQ.md

 [    1.132105]: RTSX: bool RealtekPCICardReaderController::setupWorkLoop() DInfo: The workloop and the command gate have been created.
 [    1.132147]: RTSX: int RealtekPCICardReaderController::probeMSIIndex() DInfo: Found the MSI index = 1.
 ```
 If the log file is empty or is incomplete, please install the [DebugEnhancer](https://github.com/acidanthera/DebugEnhancer) and try again.
+Note that please avoid using the DEBUG version of other kexts when you test this driver.
+The kernel buffer has a limited capacity thus cannot hold the logs produced by these kexts together.

 #### macOS Catalina and earlier